DimitraSis/digitaliser_scraper/ReadMe.md

 - Scrapes service status from Digitaliser.dk
 - Extracts service name and operational status
 - Saves data in a structured JSON format
-- Appends new data to a local txt file instead of overwriting
+- Appends new data to a local txt file
 - Implements some error handling
+- Unit and intergration test

 ### 1. Clone the repository from git: